 Mark the top of the pocket placement on both the front and back of the skirt so you can match them up evenly.

-Step 3 - Finishing
+Step 3 - Finishing Side Pockets

 To prevent having to serger or finish awkward angles, it is easiest to serger the pocket edges now.
-Finish the rounded part of the pocket keeping the straight edge unfinished for now.
+Finish the rounded part of the pocket, keeping the straight edge unfinished for now.

 Of course, a serger is easiest, but you can also use a zig-zag stitch or pinking shears.
-Bias tape is also an option but it can get a little bulky and show on the outside of garments made from thinner fabrics.
+Bias tape is also an option, but it can get a little bulky and show on the outside of garments made from thinner fabrics.

 Further Reading: Seam finishes